MLI-lab/ProPicker/gui_tutorial/README.md

    propicker-prompt-selector --tomo $TOMO_FILE --output-dir $OUT_DIR/prompts --vnc --vnc-port $VNC_PORT --vnc-password $VNC_PASSWORD
    ```
-   You can omit the `--vnc` options if you are running on a local machine with display.
    The GUI looks like this:
    ![Prompt Selector GUI](gui1.png)

-2) Use prompted ProPicker to predict locmaps (CLI):
+2) **Segment tomograms into locmaps (CLI):**

    Use the selected prompts to predict locmaps for the tomogram.
-You can also use multiple tomograms here, see the output of `propicker-predict-locmap --help` for details.
+Run the following command:

    ```bash
    PROPIKCER_CKPT=/PATH/TO/propicker.ckpt